till9527/thesis/README.md

-This requires several libraries and python installed to work.
-I recommend using PyCharm because you can install them directly into your virtual environment.
-Put your api key and file path on the indicated lines:
+This requires several libraries and python installed to work.<br> I recommend using PyCharm because you can install them directly into your virtual environment. <br>Put your api key and file path on the indicated lines:
+<br>gpt.py:
+<br>line 10: os.environ["OPENAI_API_KEY"] = "your-api-key"
+<br>line 97: folder_path = f"C:/path/to/your/folder/{folder_name}"